 What is organic gardening?

-Organic gardening avoids synthetic chemicals and emphasizes natural soil enrichment and pest control methods.
+It is a method that avoids synthetic chemicals and uses natural soil and pest management techniques.

 Why are native plants important?

-Native flowers require less water and support local pollinators, contributing to ecological balance.
+Native plants require less water and support local ecosystems and pollinators.

 Conclusion